Honeymooners receive fruit and wine on arrival and a candlelit dinner for two - drinks not included.

 Buffet breakfast, lunch and dinner.
 Selected local-brand alcohol, soft drinks, tea and coffee.
 Snacks at set times.

 The large lagoon style pool has sunbeds with parasols on the terrace and plenty of palms to give you that little extra shade.
-Pool towels are available from reception with a refundable deposit.
+Pool towels are available from reception with a charge.

 Swim-up pool bar